Updated October 2022

-Happy people know that within each day there will be highs and lows, they will win, they will lose, they have opportunities to encourage, to love, to change.
+Happy people know that within each day, there will be highs and lows; they will win or lose and have opportunities to encourage, love, and change.
 And they remain unattached.
-Unattached to being right or to absolutely having to have something now.
+Unattached to being right or to absolutely having to have something right now.

-They choose happy, peaceful thoughts and that’s what they bring into every life situation.
+They choose happy, peaceful thoughts, and that is brought into every life situation.

 Happy people live life to the fullest.
 They’re inspired to find what they’re passionate about, what stirs their soul.

-Being inspired by some great project some magnificent purpose expands you in every direction.
-Ideas that you never had before spring to the fore and you discover within you this amazing person that you never knew existed.
+You don’t need to be inspired by some great project with a magnificent purpose.
+You just need to have a goal that expands you in every direction.
+This is when you’ll find an idea you never had before springing to the fore, and you will discover within yourself this incredible person you never knew existed.

-Don’t let your troubles take over, the only power they have is what you give to them through the way you think.
+Don’t let your troubles take over; their only power is what you give them through how you think.

 Your past is not now.
 Your future is not now.
 Happiness lives in this present moment, in you.